-How to Pay Taxes as a Freelancer
+How To Pay Taxes as a Freelancer

-Taxes are one major drawback of being a freelancer since you won’t have an employer withholding them for you.
+Keeping up with your taxes is one major drawback of being a freelancer since you won’t have an employer withholding them for you.
 Instead, you’ll have to pay your own income tax in addition to a self-employment tax.